EmilPlacheta/100-days-of-code/log.md

+### DAY 21: 25th May 2020, Monday

+**Today's Progress**: Used the functions I developed yesterday on my personal site.

+**Thoughts**: After initial hickup, it worked like a charm, JS file went from 100+ lines of code to 50

+---

 ### DAY 20: 24th May 2020, Sunday

 **Today's Progress**: Played around with the HTML data attribute, and how nicely it can be used in JS.
 Ive created 2 short functions that can replace the mess I curently have on my personal website that is meant to show text while cards are hovered over.

 **Thoughts**: I really should redo my website, Ive learned so much since when it was created.

 ---